Please add keywords into the search field and adjust the filters to see relevant results.

 Ingrid serves as Director for the C40 Cities Finance Facility (CFF), leading the CFF C40 team of this UNFCCC award-winning project preparation facility, which is delivered with C40 partner GIZ.

-Previously, Ingrid was Head of the Climate Action Planning South East Asia, within the Measurement and Planning team.
+Previously, Ingrid was Head of the Climate Action Planning South East Asia.
 In this role, she was responsible for leading the climate action planning of South-East Asian cities of C40 to align their climate action programs with the Paris Agreement to be carbon neutral by 2050.

 Before joining C40, Irene was the Head of the Department for Environmental & Energy Projects in one of the biggest consultancy firms in Greece.
-For more than 10 years, she worked with Greek and European local authorities for the development and implementation of sustainable energy action plans.
+For more than 10 years, she worked with local governments in Europe supporting the development and implementation of their sustainable energy action plans.

-Irene holds a Bachelor’s degree in Physics from the National and Kapodistrian University of Athens, and a Master’s degree in Environment and Sustainable Development from the National Technical University of Athens (NTUA).
+Irene holds a Bachelor’s degree in Physics from the National and Kapodistrian University of Athens, and an MSc in Environment and Sustainable Development from the National Technical University of Athens (NTUA).

 Irma Carranza serves as Regional Officer.
 In this position, she provides administrative support to the Director of Initiatives and Regions, the Regional Director of Latin America, and the Regional Director of North America.
 Before joining C40 Cities, Irma was a partner in the City of Santa Monica’s Cradle to Career Initiative looking at and measuring youth well being.
 Prior to this, she worked at the Los Angeles Alliance for a New Economy as an organiser working to bring good jobs into underserved communities.
 Prior to LAANE, she worked over ten years in several clerical and administrative support roles with the City of Santa Monica, including serving the Civil Engineering and Architecture Division staff.
 Irma attended Santa Monica College and Los Angeles Trade-Tech.